|

 By midday, we had piled up on her screened porch waiting for lunch to be delivered.

-As you can imagine, some of us had “muscles” the size of a shallot.
+I have no idea why because some of us had “muscles” the size of shallots.

-But the belly laughter that ensued with our pod sitting on the small front porch dirty and sweaty from giving our best gifts to my sister’s new house while eating sandwiches from parchment paper and drinking sweet tea is a memory I’ll never forget.
+But the belly laughter that ensued with our pod sitting on the small front porch dirty and sweaty from giving our best gifts to my sister while eating sandwiches from parchment paper and drinking sweet tea is a memory I’ll never forget.

 Had my sister waited until her home was “perfect” or “finished” or “good enough” we would have missed out on all that fun!